 Chemistry

 Majors in chemistry receive professional training that may lead to careers in a variety of science related areas.
-Our graduates have worked in the chemistry industry both locally and nationally.
+Our graduates have worked in the chemistry industry locally and nationally.
 Many have gone on to pursue graduate degrees in chemistry and allied fields.
 Some have obtained second degrees in fields such as engineering and business.
-A large number of our graduates have used the degree as a vehicle for entry into health related fields, including medicine, dentistry, and pharmacy.
-The major is also an excellent for beginning a teaching career in the sciences.
+A large number of our graduates have used their degree as a vehicle for entry into health-related fields, including medicine, dentistry, and pharmacy.
+The major is also excellent for beginning a teaching career in the sciences.

 Chemical Sciences

 This degree is designed to give students a solid background in the study of chemistry that may be applied to a variety of careers.
 While students receive all the training required to pursue opportunities in the chemical industry, this is only a small part of what the degree has to offer.
-Students often choose this major to begin a career in health related fields.
-The degree is a spring board to many different and varied careers in science related fields.
-It has also become popular to double major in conjunction with a degree in the biological sciences.
+Students often choose this major to begin a career in health-related fields.
+The degree is a springboard to many different and varied careers in science-related fields.
+It is also popular as part of a double major in conjunction with a degree in Biological Sciences.

 BS in Chemistry, ACS certified

 This major provides a more intense study of chemistry.
-In addition to all the career alternatives provided by the BS in chemistry degree, this degree is the choice of students who wish to do graduate work in the sciences, or simply desire a deeper understanding and more experience in the subject.
+In addition to all the career alternatives provided by the Chemistry bachelor’s degree, this degree is the choice of students who wish to do graduate work in the sciences, or simply desire a deeper understanding and more experience in the subject.
 Recently students have used this degree to attain doctorates from distinguished universities including Virginia Tech and Penn State.
 Graduates also receive a certificate recognizing their accomplishments from the American Chemical Society.

 Biochemistry